mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Well, so maybe exhaustion isn't the right word, [Roshi](glossary#roshi).
 It's a state like, where I can be sitting, and pretty quiet, you know, not moving a lot, because I'm in a position where I'm not in a lot of pain, in an easier position.
 And, it's like the thoughts keep coming, and keep coming, and keep coming.
 And it's like how you live your everyday life; you know, you walk around on the street and all these thoughts keep coming.
 And I feel like I can go on like that for months, and that to stop that would take a lot of effort, but I just don't have it to put the effort out.

 **Katagiri**: But, mostly, even in your daily living, you cannot chase after each thought you have had.
 Don’t you think?
 You throw away most of the thoughts that you have had.
 For instance, if you walk down the street, maybe you are caught by some ideas: “Oh, I want to go to Japan.”
 But, sometimes: “Oh, it’s ridiculous.”
-Even if you don’t say it’s ridiculous, you completely forget [it].
+Even if you don’t say it’s ridiculous, you completely forget it.
 And then another thought comes up; and then if you are interested in certain ideas, you just attach to them for a certain moment, a certain period of time.
 So you are always handling just the one thought, one view; that’s all.
 And then, another thought comes up; and if you are not interested, you can throw it away pretty easily.
 We do this always.
 But in [zazen](glossary#zazen), the problem is ... the surroundings are completely quiet.
 And also, the surroundings are limited in what is called zazen.
 It’s a small room.
 So the mind cannot stand up in a small room *[he chuckles]*, because the mind wants to run wild in the universe, completely beyond time and space.
 Going to Europe, going to Japan, always; this is characteristic of mind.
 But if you sit down and let the mind rest in the small room, which is called zazen: the mind cannot stand up.
 It’s very hard.
 That’s why the mind becomes more picky of its thoughts.
 Do you understand?

 But actually, you do always [let go of thoughts] in your daily living, exactly as in zazen.
-The difference is that [in zazen] your mind is more picky than [in] usual daily life.
+The difference is that [in zazen] your mind is more picky than in usual daily life.
 That's all.
 That's why you are confused pretty easily.
 But in daily living, very naturally, automatically, you throw away what you have to, even though you don't think [about it].
-You throw [it] away, and you can pick up one thing; and immediately another thing comes up from outside, so you don't have enough time to meddle with it, so you handle another thing.
+You throw it away, and you can pick up one thing; and immediately another thing comes up from outside, so you don't have enough time to meddle with it, so you handle another thing.
 But, strictly speaking, you always handle one thing.

 **Same person**: I understand what you're saying.
 It doesn't feel to me like really doing zazen.
 It's not really doing zazen, and yet, it feels like I could do a 20-day sesshin this way.

 **Katagiri**: That's why I told you, mind is more picky.
-That's why the mind doesn't believe that zazen [is] real zazen.
+That's why the mind doesn't believe that zazen is real zazen.

 **Same person**: I don't think I understand.

 **Katagiri**: Mind.
 The mind is more picky of your thoughts and ideas in calm circumstances, surroundings, which is called zazen.
 That's why the mind doesn't believe.
 Mind *feels* always.
 Mind always pokes its head into many thoughts, many ideas.
 And then, the mind feels good if you let it go.
 But actually the surroundings are very quiet.
 And also, mind always sees something after and before – that means analyze, dichotomize, always.
-That's why what the mind can do is to pick up something after you have done [it].
+That's why what the mind can do is to pick up something after you have done it.
 That is the feeling and experience of zazen: [boredom] and enjoyment, lots of things.

 ##### 1:10:28